brendangregg/wss/README.md

 This tool resets the PG\_referenced page flags via /proc/PID/clear\_refs, then checks referenced memory after a duration.
 Eg:

 <pre>
-# <b>./wss.pl 5922 0.01</b>
+# <b>./wss.pl 18551 0.01</b>
-Watching PID 5922 page references during 0.01 seconds...
+Watching PID 18551 page references during 0.01 seconds...
-   RSS(MB)    PSS(MB)    Ref(MB)
+Dur(s)      RSS(MB)    PSS(MB)    Ref(MB)
-    101.07     100.10       5.11
+0.010        201.11     200.10       8.03
 </pre>

-The output shows that the process had 101 Mbytes of RSS (main memory), and during 0.01 seconds only 5.11 Mbytes (worth of pages) was touched (read/written).
+The output shows that the process had 101 Mbytes of RSS (main memory), and during 0.01 seconds only 8.03 Mbytes (worth of pages) was touched (read/written).

 Columns:

+- `Dur(s)`:  Duration of measurement (seconds).
+This can be higher than the target duration due to the time to read page maps.
 - `RSS(MB)`: Resident Set Size (Mbytes).
 The main memory size.
 - `PSS(MB)`: Proportional Set Size (Mbytes).
 Accounting for shared pages.
 - `Ref(MB)`: Referenced (Mbytes) during the specified duration.
 This is the working set size metric.